genestack/user-tutorials/user-guide/source/guide/using-genestack.rst

 .. image:: images/naming-scheme.png

 Once you are happy with the metadata for your files, you can proceed to analyse them by clicking the button **Use all N files...**.
-You can use the suggested visualize apps to explore your files, like "FastQC Report" to check the quality of raw sequencing assays, use on of the an existing public data flows or build your own pipeline by adding applications ste-by-step.
+You can use the suggested visualize applications to explore your files, like "FastQC Report" to check the quality of raw sequencing assays, use on of the existing public data flows or build your own pipeline by adding applications step-by-step.
 Moreover you could share the files with your collaborators and add them to a folder of your choice.

 .. image:: images/run-df-from-me.png

 Sharing Data and Collaboration
 ------------------------------